Announcements

 • Those who have died: All who have died in disasters and all who mourn them; all who have died from violence.

-• For all the blessings of this life: Beautiful spring weather.
-Christ’s sacrifice to atone for our sins.
+• For all the blessings of this life: Rejoicing for God’s Son rising from the dead to save us from our sins.

 For those celebrating